tacocode/wp-codemirror-themes/README.md

 ## Description

-CodeMirror Themes allows you to set the theme & plugin editor theme.
+CodeMirror Themes allows you to set a theme for the 'Plugin File Editor' and 'Theme File Editor'.
+A list and demo of the themes can be found at https://codemirror.net/demo/theme.html

 ### Issues / Bug reporting